Titan Submarine: Scientific goals

-The submarine is will aid scientists in refining models and simulations of undersea activity on Titan.
+The submarine will aid scientists in refining models and simulations of undersea activity on Titan.
 It will contribute to the detection of elemental and chemical properties of the water, as well as undersea rocks and minerals.
 Additionally, it may help identify undersea seismic activity on Titan.
-The submarine will also collect data on the depth and temperature of specific locations within Titan’s lakes.
+The submarine will also collect data on the depth and temperature of specific locations within lakes.

 Additionally, theories propose the existence of a global subsurface ocean beneath Titan's surface.
 The mission aims to enhance understanding of subsurface oceans and explain the dramatic shifts in Titan's surface features.
 It may also provide insights into the impact of subsurface oceans on the geology beneath and above Titan's seas.

-During certain parts of the mission, the submarine will partially emerge from the liquid hydrocarbons to study Titanian weather, tides, coastlines, and the unsolved observation surrounding disappearing islands or icebergs on Titan.
+During certain parts of the mission, the submarine will partially emerge from the water to study the weather, tides, coastlines, and the unsolved observation surrounding disappearing islands or icebergs on Titan.